-Another way is to take the queue out of the restaurant with online restaurant ordering technology or digital apps that enable the customer to pay in advance and drop-in only to take the order with little to no waiting.
+Another way is to take the queue out of the restaurant with online restaurant ordering system or digital apps that enable the customer to pay in advance and drop-in only to take the order with little to no waiting.

 Making it convenient

 Another facet of such swiftness and convenience is also supported by technology.
 A traditional way of placing order